 - Do not mow slopes exceeding 15 degrees. - Avoid turning on slopes.
-If you must turn, turn slowly and gradually downhill, if possible. - Do not mow near drop-offs, ditches, or embankments.
+If you must turn, turn slowly and gradually downhill, if possible.

+- Do not mow near drop-offs, ditches, or embankments.
 The machine could suddenly turn over if a wheel goes over the edge of a cliff or ditch, or if an edge caves in. - Do not mow on wet grass.
-Reduced traction could cause sliding. - Do not try to stabilize the machine by putting your foot on the ground. - Do not use a grass catcher on steep slopes.
+Reduced traction could cause sliding. - Do not use a grass catcher on steep slopes.
 Heavy grass bags could cause loss of control or overturn the machine.